Band inversion transition in HgTe nanowire grown along the [001] direction: Low-energy effective Hamiltonian

 We next examine the impact of the anisotropic term $H''$ on the subband energies at $k_{z}\!\neq\!0$.
-Since the anisotropic term has prevented the gap-closing-and-reopening transition from occuring at the wave vector $k_{z}\!=\!0$, it is an interesting question whether this transition still exists when we tune the nanowire radius $R$.
-Via diagonalizing the effective Hamiltonian (\ref{eq_effHamiltonian}) for finite $k_{z}$'s, we find the position of the gap-closing-and-reopening-transition has moved to the wave vectors $k_{z}\!\neq\!0$.
+Since the anisotropic term has prevented the gap-closing-and-reopening transition from occurring at the wave vector $k_{z}\!=\!0$, it is an interesting question whether this transition still exists when we tune the nanowire radius $R$.
+Via diagonalizing the effective Hamiltonian (\ref{eq_effHamiltonian}) for finite $k_{z}$'s, we find the position of the gap-closing-and-reopening transition has moved to the wave vectors $k_{z}\!\neq\!0$.
 In Figs.~\ref{fig_effband}(a), (b), and (c), we show the subband dispersions for HgTe nanowires with radii $R\!=\!3.10$ nm, $3.45$ nm, and $3.80$ nm, respectively.
 The subband gap closes at $k_{z}R\approx\pm0.24$ for critical nanowire radius $R\!\approx\!3.45$ nm.
 Note that the band parameters for nanowire radii $R\!=\!3.10$ nm, $3.45$ nm, and $3.80$ nm are given in Tab.~\ref{tab1}.
+We emphasize that the position of the transition point $k_{z}R\!\approx\!\pm0.24$ roughly lies in the valid range of the effective Hamiltonian $|k_{z}R|\!\ll\!1$.

 Similar phenomenons have also been observed in the HgTe quantum well, where the bulk inversion asymmetry plays the role of the anisotropic term here~\cite{PhysRevB.77.125319,WINKLER20122096,PhysRevB.91.081302,Durnev:2022aa}.
-The bulk inversion asymmetry causes an anticrossing between the $E_{1}$ and $H_{1}$ subbands at $k_{\parallel}=0$ in the quantum well, and the position of the gap-closing-and-reopening transition has moved to nonzero in-plane wave vectors $k_{\parallel}$~\cite{PhysRevB.77.125319,WINKLER20122096,PhysRevB.91.081302,Durnev:2022aa}.
+The bulk inversion asymmetry causes an anticrossing between the $E_{1}$ and $H_{1}$ subbands at $k_{\parallel}=0$ in the quantum well, and the position of the gap-closing-and-reopening transition has moved to the nonzero in-plane wave vectors $k_{\parallel}$~\cite{PhysRevB.77.125319,WINKLER20122096,PhysRevB.91.081302,Durnev:2022aa}.
 We note that the effective Hamiltonian in the quantum well is of the Dirac form that contains four bands~\cite{doi:10.1098/rspa.1928.0023}, while the effective Hamiltonian in our case contains six bands [see Eq.~(\ref{eq_effHamiltonian})].
 We also note that the band structure shown in Fig.~\ref{fig_effband}(b) is very similar to that of a compressively strained bulk HgTe or $\alpha$-Sn~\cite{PhysRevB.95.201101,PhysRevB.97.195139}, although their underlying physics are different.